xinzhouhe/power-outage-analysis/README.md

 ></iframe>
 It is shown like that there were way less frequent power outage happened pre-2010, but slowly increasing, and the frequency has surged on 2010.
 After 2010, we have noticed that overall pattern starts to decrease.
 Therefore, we have made a more detailed analysis into the year of 2016, and noticed that the latest outage occured in 2016 is in July.
 As such, we believe that the data for 2016 is incomplete and therefore could be the evidence to back the claim that the frequency of power outages after 2010 has been steadily decreasing, but instead may be decreased slightly and back increasing again.

 We have analyzed the trend over months within a year, but we have not found a specific pattern or correlation of which specific month of a year would likely to have more power outages.
 Therefore, we have combined all months and years into a new data frame, and created a heatmap as the visualization of the frequency of the power outages happened in each month of each year.
+This heatmap would combine two variables, which are month and year of the occured power outage.
 <iframe
   src="assets/outage_counts_by_mon_and_year.html"
   width="800"